reedwhetstone/coffee-scraper/tasting.md

 llm output: coffee_catalog.ai_description - short summary of the input,using unique language from the input to create a new description that would meet fair use.

+On top of the api infrastructure built for data cleaning & AI DESCRIPTION creation, I want to add this functionality:

-##AI TASTING NOTES coffee_catalog.ai_tasting_notes - use the prompt
+##AI TASTING NOTES
+llm input: description_long, description_short, cupping_notes
+llm output: coffee_catalog.ai_tasting_notes in JSON format

-@coffee-scraper/tasting.md to start with.
+- use the prompt below to start with.
 Create a typescript function to check the validity of the output from the LLM before sending it to the db.

 Checking function requirements -
 Requirement - Where enforced